-Greco and Pagano (2017) distinguish between three stages of a typical predictive system's architecture: I) the predisposing stage, II) the triggering and propagation stage, and III) the collapse stage.
-While in flood forecasting applications stage II and II are hardly distinguishable from each other, for rainfall-induced landslides this is not necessarily the case.
-While the predisposing stage (I) is determined by e.g. increasing pore water pressure due to a varying length of rainfall input that worsens the slope stability conditions, the triggering and propagation stage (II) spans from first local slope failures until the formation of associated slip surfaces.
-The collapse phase (III) ultimately consists of the mobilization of the entire mass leading to the actual failure.
-However, the time between stages (II) and (III) may vary significantly based on differences in landslide types, local geomorphology, soil, vegetation, etc. and spans from a couple of minutes (e.g. flow slides in slopes covered with shallow coarse-grained soils) to years (e.g. earth flows in slopes of fine grained soils) (Greco and Pagano, 2017).
+Greco and Pagano (2017) distinguish among three stages of a typical predictive system's architecture: (i) the predisposing stage, (ii) the triggering and propagation stage, and (iii) the collapse stage.
+While in flood forecasting applications stages (ii) and (iii) are hardly distinguishable from each other, for rainfall-induced landslides this is not necessarily the case.
+While the predisposing stage (i) is determined by increasing pore water pressure due to a varying length of rainfall input that worsens the slope stability conditions, the triggering and propagation stage (ii) spans from first local slope failures until the formation of associated slip surfaces.
+The collapse phase (iii) ultimately consists of the mobilization of the entire mass, leading to the actual failure.
+However, the time between stages (ii) and (iii) may vary significantly based on differences in landslide types, local geomorphology, soil, vegetation, etc. and spans from a couple of minutes (e.g., flow slides in slopes covered with shallow coarsely grained soils) to years (e.g., earth flows in slopes of finely grained soils) (Greco and Pagano, 2017).
 Even when spatially distributed process-based landslide predictions are performed in relatively homogeneous regions, this time offset still prevails and makes landslide modeling in any context a challenging task.
-Therefore, warnings should generally be issued during indications of stage (II) since the lead time of stage (III) might be too short given the rapid kinematic characterization of the post-failure behavior, as recent disastrous examples in Italy have shown (Greco and Pagano, 2017).
+Therefore, warnings should generally be issued during indications of stage (ii) since the lead time of stage (iii) might be too short given the rapid kinematic characterization of the post-failure behavior, as recent disastrous examples in Italy have shown (Greco and Pagano, 2017).

 Flood forecasting systems relying only on rainfall observations do not allow for a sufficiently long lead time for warnings.
-Extending this forecasting lead time further than the watershed response times requires the use of quantitative precipitation forecasts (QPF) from NWP (Vincendon et al., 2011).
+Extending this forecasting lead time further than the watershed response times requires the use of quantitative precipitation forecasts (QPFs) from NWP (Vincendon et al., 2011).
 Additionally, models to represent hydrologic and hydraulic processes within a catchment to determine how rainfall-runoff accumulates are required (Hapuarachchi et al., 2011).
-With regard to producing quantitative precipitation estimates (QPE) in real-time, research has gone into blending multiple sources of information (radar, satellite and gauged data) to increase the accuracy of QPEs.
-This process is generally referred to as data assimilation and is considered as increasingly important for improving hydrological predictions (Reichle, 2008).
-For predicting flash floods, however, lead times of several hours are desirable and thus high resolution QPFs with 1-6-hour lead times are generated.
-In recent years, the spatial (<5 km) and temporal (<1 h) resolutions of NWP model rainfall forecasts have significantly improved, while the combination of such NWP model forecasts with blends of the advected patterns of recent radar, satellite and gauged rainfall data additionally increased the accuracy of nowcasting products (Hapuarachchi et al., 2011).
-Based on such high-resolution NWP model forecasts, probabilistic ensemble prediction systems have aided in exploring and quantifying uncertainties.
+With regard to producing quantitative precipitation estimates (QPEs) in real time, research has gone into blending multiple sources of information (radar, satellite, and gauged data) to increase the accuracy of QPEs.
+This process is generally referred to as data assimilation and is considered to be increasingly important for improving hydrological predictions (Reichle, 2008).
+For predicting flash floods, however, lead times of several hours are desirable and thus high-resolution QPFs with 1-6 h lead times are generated.
+In recent years, the spatial (< 5 km) and temporal (< 1 h) resolutions of NWP model rainfall forecasts have significantly improved, while the combination of such NWP model forecasts with input from recent radar, satellite, and gauged rainfall data additionally increased the accuracy of nowcasting products (Hapuarachchi et al., 2011).
+Based on such highresolution NWP model forecasts, probabilistic EPSs have aided in exploring and quantifying uncertainties.
 Numerous studies have used those probabilistic precipitation forecasts to drive hydrological models (Vincendon et al., 2011; Bartholmes and Todini, 2005; Siccardi et al., 2005; Thielen et al., 2009).
-The application of such convective-permitting ensemble NWP is computationally very demanding and still in its infancy with respect to flash flood prediction (Alfieri et al., 2012b).
-However, a further reduction of the spatial uncertainties of high-resolution rainfall fields is highly desirable, given the fact that rainfall is still considered as the most uncertain parameter in hydrological forecasting systems (Hapuarachchi et al., 2011; Alfieri et al., 2012b).
+The application of such convective-permitting ensemble NWPs is computationally very demanding and still in its infancy with respect to flash flood prediction (Alfieri et al., 2012b).
+However, a further reduction of the spatial uncertainties of high-resolution rainfall fields is highly desirable, given the fact that rainfall is still considered to be the most uncertain parameter in hydrological forecasting systems (Hapuarachchi et al., 2011; Alfieri et al., 2012b).